Beavis and Butt-Head Do U.

 Beavis and Butt-Head Do U. is a point-and-click adventure game developed by the Illusions Gaming Company and published by GT Interactive.
-The game, based on the American television series Beavis and Butt-Head, it was released in 1999, and serves as a follow-up to Beavis and Butt-Head in Virtual Stupidity.
+The game, based on the American animated sitcom of the same name, it was released in 1999, and serves as a follow-up to Beavis and Butt-Head in Virtual Stupidity.

 Gameplay

 In Beavis and Butt-Head Do U., the game plays as a point-and-click adventure game.
 The player directs Beavis and Butt-Head, who primarily wander around the campus of Highland State College during a class field trip, and aim to gather signatures from eight staff members in order to attend a party at the end of the day.
 Beavis and Butt-Head explore different locations, which each have unique conditions that can be utilized to complete their underlying goal.
 Sub-quests are made as they wander around and interact with the storyline.
 Items can be picked up, which can be found after interaction.